teamed/technoparkcorp.com/_posts/process/time/2014-08-08-inception.md

   - software outsourcing
   - offshore development
   - distributed programming
-next: process/time/lco
+next_step: process/time/lco
 ---

 When a [ROM Estimate](/process/cost/rom) is approved and the project is started, the project team has documentation that you provided to us - we call it an informal request (also called stakeholder request in [RUP](http://www.ibm.com/rational)).

 Your informal requests may include diagrams, specifications, spreadsheets, and other forms.
 All of this information is very important to the project team.
 This information shall be converted to [Specification](/process/scope/specification), as required by our process.
 This is the goal of the Inception Phase - to convert your informal requests into very detailed and well-structured Specifications.

 Inception Phase includes: